Barium acetate: Properties

 Barium acetate is a white powder, which is highly soluble: at 0 °C, 55.8 g of barium acetate can be dissolved in 100 g of water.
-It decomposes upon heating into barium carbonate.

 Reactions

+Barium acetate can be used in metathesis reactions.

 When heated in air, barium acetate decomposes to the carbonate.
-It reacts with acids: reaction with sulfuric acid, hydrochloric acid and nitric acid give the sulfate, chloride and nitrate respectively.

 Uses

-Barium acetate is used as a mordant for printing textile fabrics, for drying paints and varnishes and in lubricating oil.
-In chemistry, it is used in the preparation of other acetates; and as a catalyst in organic synthesis.
+Barium acetate is used as a mordant for printing textile fabrics, for drying paints and varnishes, and in lubricating oil.
+In chemistry, it is used in the preparation of other acetates, and as a catalyst in organic synthesis.

-In pop culture
+In popular culture

-Barium Acetate was featured in a 2001 episode of the television series Forensic Files, recounting the 1993 murder of a man by his teenage daughter (Marie Robards), though the episode and other crime documentary shows examining the Robards case excluded the mention of barium acetate.
+Barium acetate was featured in a 2001 episode of the television series Forensic Files, recounting the 1993 murder of a man by his teenaged daughter (Marie Robards).
+That episode and other crime documentaries about the Robards do not name the chemical.

-Barium Acetate was featured in a 2014 episode of the crime documentary series Redrum.
+Barium acetate was featured in a 2014 episode of the crime documentary series Redrum.

-Barium acetate was named as the choice poison of a teen's murder of her father in Deadly Women "Parents Peril", S6 E2.
+Barium acetate was named as the choice poison of a teen's murder of her father in an episode of Deadly Women.